With a little advance preparation, you can have an at-home spa night that is just right for autumn relaxation and self-care.

 - Six drops each of red and yellow food coloring turns the bathwater pumpkin orange!

-- A pumpkin-scented candle (like the Pumpkin Chai candle, $1, Dollar Tree).
+- A pumpkin-scented candle (like the ones from Dollar Tree).

 - Music, ambient sounds or a seasonal guided meditation.